 * * *

 The 103rd Subway station of 1 train on the Upper West Side of Manhattan.
-It is the northern part of Broadway and a few minutes walk from West End Avenue, Riverside Park, and Hudson River, one of the wealthy neighborhoods of Manhattan where you can see many beautiful buildings and enjoy one of the big parks of the city.
-A walk in the area is definitely worth it.
+It’s at the north part of Broadway and a few minutes walk from West End Avenue, the Riverside Park, and Hudson River.
+One of the quite wealthy neighborhoods of Manhattan where you can see many beautiful buildings and enjoy one of the big parks of the city.
+A walk in the area is worth it.